-This chapter will first explain the general urbanisation processes in Xuân Hòa, followed by the livelihood assets to give a clear understanding of the current situation in the village.
-Thereafter, the land loss shocks that occur will be discussed with attention to the compensation package and coping strategies used.
-The chapter will end with a food security analysis and a discussion of the results.
+This chapter will first explain the general urbanisation processes in Xuân Hòa, followed by the livelihood assets to give a clear understanding of the current situation in the village (sub question 1).
+Thereafter, a food security analysis with attention to the compensation package will be discussed (Sub question 1 and 2).
+The chapter will end with the land loss shocks and coping strategies used (sub question 2) and will end with a discussion of the results.